Strawberry Companion Plants – The Best and The Ones you Want to Avoid

 Brassicas

-Members of the cabbage family like cauliflower, cabbage, and Brussels sprouts will compete for water and nutrients, possibly stunting the growth of both plants.
+Members of the cabbage family like cauliflower, cabbage, and Brussels sprouts will compete for water and nutrients, stunting the growth of both plants.
 These vegetables do not make great companions for strawberries and should be avoided.

 Nightshades

-Tomatoes, potatoes, peppers, and eggplant make poor companions for strawberries.
+Tomatoes, potatoes, peppers, and eggplant all make poor companions for strawberries.
 The plants all share fungal diseases that can easily spread to each other.

 Roses